speedyprem/mywp/README.md

-# Develop plugin or theme with Docker
+# Develop WordPress plugin and theme

-It provides WordPress, MariaDB, PHPMyAdmin suite for WordPress development.
+It provides WordPress, MariaDB, PHP, nginx‎, and PHPMyAdmin suite for WordPress development.

-## Set-up
+## Setup the local environments

 1. Clone or fork this repository.